observablehq/plot/README.md

 Plot.tickX(stateage, {x: "population", y: "age"})
 ```

-Returns a new tick with the given *data* and *options*.
+Returns a new tick↕︎ with the given *data* and *options*.
 The following channels are required:

 * **x** - the horizontal position; bound to the *x* scale